-In summary of the research results presented above, no potential "historical resources" were previously identified within or adjacent to the project area, and none were encountered during this survey.
+In summary of the research results presented above, no potential "historical resources" were previously identified in the project area, and none were encountered during this survey.
 In addition, the Native American Sacred Lands File did not indicate any properties of traditional cultural value in the project vicinity.
 Based on these findings, and in light of the criteria listed above, the present study concludes that no "historical resources," as defined above, exist within the project area.